sst/sst/www/docs/constructs/v1/ViteStaticSite.snippets.md

 ### Environment variables

-The `ViteStaticSite` construct allows you to set the environment variables in your Vite app based on outputs from other constructs in your SST app.
+../The `ViteStaticSite` construct allows you to set the environment variables in your Vite app based on outputs from other constructs in your SST app.
 So you don't have to hard code the config from your backend.
 Let's look at how.

 Vite supports [setting build time environment variables](https://vitejs.dev/guide/env-and-mode.html).
 In your JS files this looks like: